 This framework covers how to screen CPG innovation pipelines from 10-15 concepts to 3-4 winners using consumer evidence.
+Most CPG teams enter their annual innovation cycle with more concepts than capacity, and the unspoken default is committee-led selection: brand directors advocate for their favorites, R&D pushes the technically interesting ideas, and the concepts that survive are the ones with internal champions rather than consumer pull.
+This framework replaces that politics with a sequenced consumer-evidence pass that anyone in the organization can defend.
 For the full innovation research methodology, see Product Innovation Research Template for CPG.
 For the complete concept testing guide, see Concept Testing for CPG.

 The Four-Stage Screening Process